Soil organic matter

 Soil organic matter (SOM) is the organic matter component of soil, consisting of plant and animal detritus at various stages of decomposition, cells and tissues of soil microbes, and substances that soil microbes synthesize.
 SOM provides numerous benefits to soil's physical and chemical properties and its capacity to provide regulatory ecosystem services.
 SOM is especially critical for soil functions and quality.

 The benefits of SOM result from several complex, interactive, edaphic factors; a non-exhaustive list of these benefits to soil function includes improvement of soil structure, aggregation, water retention, soil biodiversity, absorption and retention of pollutants, buffering capacity, and the cycling and storage of plant nutrients.
 SOM increases soil fertility by providing cation exchange sites and being a reserve of plant nutrients, especially nitrogen (N), phosphorus (P), and sulfur (S), along with micronutrients, which the mineralization of SOM slowly releases.
 As such, the amount of SOM and soil fertility are significantly correlated.

 SOM also acts as a major sink and source of soil carbon (C).
-Although the C content of SOM varies considerably, SOM is ordinarily estimated to contain 58% C, and "soil organic carbon" (SOC) is often used as a synonym for SOM, with measured SOC content often serving as a proxy for SOM.
-Soil represents one of the largest C sinks on Earth and is significant in the global carbon cycle and, therefore, for climate change mitigation.
+Although the C content of SOM varies considerably, SOM is ordinarily estimated to contain 58% C, and "soil organic carbon" (SOC) is often used as a synonym for SOM, with measured SOC content often serving as a proxy for SOM, as it makes up a majority of SOM.
+Soil represents one of the largest C sinks on Earth, containing 2-3x more C than both the atmosphere and vegetation combined.
+It is significant in the global carbon cycle and, therefore, for climate change mitigation, as carbon can be sequestered in soil for centuries to millennia.
 Therefore, SOM/SOC dynamics and the capacity of soils to provide the ecosystem service of carbon sequestration through SOM management have received considerable attention.